wifi-tally/wifi-tally/documentation/docs/index.md

 # Open Source Tally Light

-Wifi Tally is an Open Source Wifi Tally Light based on the ESP8266.
+vTally is an Open Source Wifi Tally Light based on the ESP8266.

 It aims to be affordable without sacrificing reliability and works with most common video mixers.